LastPad is a reusable menstrual pad – TechCrunch

 While, with period pants, she says the issue she finds unpleasant is the feeling of wetness when wearing them.

-On LastPad’s environmental credentials, the washing process required to keep reusing the pad does obviously require some resources (water, soap etc) but — as is the case with other LastObject products — the company’s claim is that it’s still substantially greener to wash and reuse its non-disposable products vs consuming and binning single use items that have to be continually produced and shipped out (generating ongoing CO2).
-Such products can also pollute the environment after they’ve been thrown away — and plastic waste is of course a huge global problem (including from thrown away sanitary products).
+On LastPad’s environmental credentials, the washing process required to keep reusing the pad does obviously require some resources (water, soap etc.) but — as is the case with other LastObject products — the company’s claim is that it’s still substantially greener to wash and reuse its non-disposable products versus consuming and binning single-use items that have to be continually produced and shipped out (generating ongoing CO2).
+Such products can also pollute the environment after they’ve been thrown away — and plastic waste is of course a huge global problem (including from thrown-away sanitary products).

-LastObject will be publishing a third party LCA (lifecycle assessment) for LastPad to back up its eco claims for the reusable product — comparing it to using disposable sanitary pads.
+LastObject will be publishing a third-party LCA (lifecycle assessment) for LastPad to back up its eco claims for the reusable product — comparing it to using disposable sanitary pads.
 But Aagaard is confident it will be substantially better when compared against most disposable alternatives.

 “You’ll be putting a wash on anyway; [LastPads] don’t take up that much space; you’re not going to wash them just them; it is with your other laundry; and if you wash them at a cold wash I think that the LCA report will look really good,” she suggests when we ask about the eco credentials.